![]() |

 Mr. Scott Heron was a visionary poet who used his raspy, gravel-like voice in combination with soulful, jazzy musical elements to bring his social and political commentary to light.
 His voice could seethe with anger and sarcasm or could be used to elicit great pathos depending on what he was trying to communicate.
 In an interview from 2008, when asked to define a poet he said a poet is "...someone who uses words to communicate more than just ordinary conversation.
 We (poets) use it (poetry) to communicate ideas that we think people need to know."
 For his part Mr. Scott Heron certainly did just that.

 Though his success was never mainstream, for those who did happen to listen, he provided some valuable insights, often holding up a less than flattering mirror to our collective conscience.
-His music came to light in the late sixties and early seventies starting with his debut album "Small Talk at 125th Street and Lenox".
-He was also a published author with the release of his " The Vulture and The Nigger Factory" in 1970 and cited the poet Langston Hughes as an early influence.
+His music came to light in the late sixties and early seventies starting with his debut album "Small Talk at 125th Street and Lenox"

 No matter what subject he tackled he did so with a style and wit that was hard to ignore.
 His "Whitey on The Moon" was his acerbic look at the juxtaposition of a nation that could put a man on the moon but was still struggling with the realities of poverty.
 He was a passionate anti-nuclear advocate and he made his point on his chilling "We Almost Lost Detroit", a clarion call to reconsider the use of nuclear energy and it's inherent dangers.
 He played this at the